Essential medicines: Children's list

-The first edition of the "WHO Model List of Essential Medicines for Children", was published in 2007, while the 7th edition was published in 2019.
+The first edition of the "WHO Model List of Essential Medicines for Children", was published in 2007, while the 9th edition was published in 2023.
 It was created to make sure that the needs of children were systematically considered such as availability of proper formulations.
-The first edition contained 450 formulations of 200 different medications.
+While the EML (Essential Medicine List) is intended for the population as a whole, the EMLc (Essential Medicine List for Children) is intended for children up to 12 years old.
+The first edition contained 450 formulations of 200 different medications and the 2023 list contains 361 medications.
+The intention of creating an EML for children is to improve child survival and provide treatment options for mortality and morbidity causes.